Returning to Work from Maternity Leave

 - This makes for smoother mornings and helps to ease the transition from family time to work/childcare time.

-Myself and many friends have actually found childcare providers to be extremely helpful with things like bottle feeding, transitioning to solids and schedules!
-They are experts after all, and have encountered pretty much every situation and have learned what works and what doesn’t.
-I found myself frequently asking our daycare teachers for their tips and tricks!
+Many friends and I have found childcare providers to be extremely helpful with things like bottle feeding, transitioning to solids and schedules!
+After all, they are experts, have encountered almost every situation, and have learned what works and doesn’t.
+As a result, I found myself frequently asking our daycare teachers for their tips and tricks!

 - Block off your pumping times on your calendar to ensure you have protected time.